daniellyluzardo/JobsityChallenge/README.md

   * After downloading it, make sure to add it to the resources file on src/resources file on your repository
 * How to run tests
   * You may run TestSteps on tests package or run each scenario separately
+  * You may change test priority to run all scenarios in a certain order

 ### Who do I talk to? ###

 * Repo owner [GITHUB](https://github.com/daniellyluzardo)

+### Who do I talk to? ###
+* Some scenarios can be added for later use:
+  * Concatenate valid email address (example@example.com)
+  * Try to input Names containing numbers and special characters
+  * Test mandatory fields in Feedback forms
+  * Check if the successful message after sending is showing the correct Name value